Myu-Unix/eth1_light_client_to_metamask/README.md

-# How to setup Metamask via a local Geth "light client"
+# How to plug an ethereum "light client" to Metamask

 ![img](header.png)